AuthorCarpentry/markdown-github-webpages/04-site-structure.md

   * **Tip**: You can do all of this in your file browser, but you can also stay entirely in Atom.
 By right clicking on your website folder on the left, you can create a new folder, and right-clicking on that folder lets you create files in that folder.

 ### Exercise
-You now want to provide information about your dissertation research to your page.
+You now want to provide information about your dissertation research (or your book manuscript, if you prefer) on your page.
 Create a page "Dissertation" that links to  sub-pages for Chapter 1, Chapter 2, Chapter 3 (or any other divisions you would like).
 Don't worry about populating any of those pages.

 ### Solution
 * Right-click on the top-level folder, "my-first-webpage" on the left and select "New File".
 Create `dissertation.md` and add a YAML header (see below) and save the file.